What is the Grant process for Porchfest funding recipients?

 If the streets are closed, where do I park?

 Normal street parking outside of the event area is available to all.
-This is a very popular event, please consider carpooling, walking or biking to the event.
+However, this is a very popular event, please consider carpooling, walking or biking to the event.

 What vendors will be there for food?

-There will be various food vendors throughout the event
+There will be various food vendors at the event.

 Who organizes this event?

-The organizational effort is led by Rogue Gateway Rotary, a non-profit board of directors and our amazing volunteers.
+The organizational effort is led by Rogue Gateway Rotary and our amazing volunteers.
 Please consider helping us.
 We’d love to have you on our team.
-Contact us at the following email: email@example.com
+Contact us at the following email: [email protected]

 Can I purchase alcoholic beverages?
 Is alcohol allowed?